 Investment and eversion

-The inversion and the eversion are complex movements that involve multiple flat joints between the tarsal bones of the posterior foot and therefore are not movements that take place in the ankle joint.
+The inversion and the eversion are complex movements that involve multiple flat joints between the tarsal bones of the hindfoot and therefore are not movements that take place in the ankle joint.

-The inversion consists in turning the foot to tilt the lower part of the foot toward the midline, while the eversion moves the lower part of the foot away from the midline.
-The foot has a greater range of investment than the eversion movement.
+The inversion consists of turning the foot to tilt the lower part toward the midline, while the eversion moves the lower part of the foot away from the midline.
+The foot has a more excellent range of investment than the eversion movement.

-These are important movements that help stabilize the foot when walking or running on an uneven surface and help in rapid changes from side to side in the direction used during active sports such as basketball, racquetball or soccer.
+These are basic movements that help stabilize the foot when walking or running on an uneven surface and help in rapid changes from side to side in the direction used during active sports such as basketball, racquetball, or soccer.